aukokyong/jfs-master/java/doc/w-java.md

 :book: **Steps**

 :spiral_notepad: **Migrating a project**

 1. Manually migrated a traditional project (copy src folder)
 2. Maven (easily create different types of projects (copy))

 :spiral_notepad: **layered arch +interface driven development**

 :book: **Revision History**

 - Git & Git Hub

 :spiral_notepad: **Moving to Interface Driven Development**

-:eye: *Challenges with our existing code....*
+:eye: _Challenges with our existing code...._

 :book: **Classes, Interfaces and abstract classes**

 - classes are concrete (fully defined)
 - abstract class (partially implemented)
 - interface (only abstract methods
   )

-:memo: *Instant Practice*
+:memo: _Instant Practice_

-- create NetBanking which can do payments using the Payment interface and perform fund transfers using FundTransfer interface.
+- create NetBanking class which can do payments using the Payment interface and perform fund transfers using FundTransfer interface.
 - The statement should be dislayed by the NetBanking class.
 - PaymentApp : Use the Netbanking class to perform only payments.
 - FundTransfer : Use the Netbanking class to perform only fund transfer.
 - NetBankingapp : Use the Netbanking class to perform all operations Note : When you access the other methods, it should be a compilation error.